← Back to all foods

 Quick answer

 Oats contain beta-glucan, a soluble fiber that has been extensively studied for its effects on cholesterol, blood sugar regulation, and immune modulation.
 They also provide avenanthramides, polyphenol compounds unique to oats with demonstrated antioxidant and anti-inflammatory properties.
+Just as importantly, oats are one of the easiest anti-inflammatory breakfasts to keep in regular rotation.

 Oats (Avena sativa) are a cereal grain grown in temperate climates worldwide.
 They are available as steel-cut (Irish), rolled (old-fashioned), quick, and instant oats, as well as oat flour, oat milk, and oat bran.
 Scotland, Russia, and Canada are among the largest producers.